stimulant/MS-Cube-SDK/docs/api_documentation.md

 ### Body Update (command 0)

-The Body Update command sends a list of the bodies that the Kinect detects and all of their joint positions.
+The Body Update command sends a list of the bodies that the Kinect detects and all of their joint positions and orientations along with hand states for each of the bodies hands.
 Header that is present no matter how many bodies are present.

 | Byte   | Description